 Today’s Distance: 270 mi/ 334 km

 A full day to enjoy the Scottish capital.
 Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town,” home to famous scientists, inventors, and novelists.
-In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+In the “Old Town,” visit Edinburgh Castle to admire Scotland’s Crown Jewels.
 Afternoon at leisure.
 Later, consider a unique optional experience: board the former Royal Yacht Britannia.
 Tour five decks and see how the Royal Family and crew of 240 lived and worked on board.
 Dinner rounds out this optional evening.
-For departure numbers 0803 through 0824, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departures August 9 and August 23, tickets are included for tonight’s performance of the world-renowned Military Tattoo, a vast spectacle of amassed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.

 A day of memorable sightseeing: take the elegant Forth Road Bridge to St. Andrews, whose Royal and Ancient Golf Club has given us the rules of golfing; then, cross the Firth of Tay and, via Dundee and Perth, head into the Highlands, with a stop in the Victorian mountain resort of Pitlochry.
 Cross the battlefield of Culloden Moor with its memories of Bonnie Prince Charlie, then, via Inverness, head for your Highland destination.